babel/babel/packages/babel-core/README.md

 import * as babel from 'babel-core';
 ```

-All transformation will use your local configuration files (.babelrc or in package.json).
+All transformations will use your local configuration files (.babelrc or in package.json).
 See [options](#options) to disable it.

 ## babel.transform(code: string, [options?](#options): Object)